Tornado Warning issued for Susquehanna, Wayne by NWS - News Break

 Tornado Warning issued for Susquehanna, Wayne by NWS

-Effective: 2021-07-12 19:25:00 EDT Expires: 2021-07-12 19:45:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-07-12 19:08:00 EDT Expires: 2021-07-12 19:45:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Susquehanna; Wayne A TORNADO WARNING REMAINS IN EFFECT UNTIL 745 PM EDT FOR NORTHEASTERN SUSQUEHANNA AND NORTHWESTERN WAYNE COUNTIES At 725 PM EDT, a severe thunderstorm capable of producing a tornado was located over Lanesboro, or 9 miles southwest of Deposit, moving east at 20 mph.
+Target Area: Susquehanna; Wayne The National Weather Service in Binghamton has issued a * Tornado Warning for Northeastern Susquehanna County in northeastern Pennsylvania Northwestern Wayne County in northeastern Pennsylvania * Until 745 PM EDT. * At 708 PM EDT, a severe thunderstorm capable of producing a tornado was located over Susquehanna Depot, or 13 miles southwest of Deposit, moving east at 20 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-This dangerous storm will be near Starrucca and Starruca around 735 PM EDT.
+Tree damage is likely. * This dangerous storm will be near Susquehanna and Lanesboro around 715 PM EDT.
+Starrucca and Starruca around 735 PM EDT.
 Sherman around 740 PM EDT.
 TORNADO...RADAR INDICATED HAIL...<.75INalerts.weather.gov

 Comments / 0